More electrical problems found on some Boeing 737 MAX -sources

-Airlines pulled dozens of MAX jets from service a week ago after Boeing Co warned of a production-related electrical grounding problem in a backup power control unit situated in the cockpit on some recently built airplanes.
+Airlines pulled dozens of MAX jets from service a week ago after Boeing Co (BA.N) warned of a production-related electrical grounding problem in a backup power control unit situated in the cockpit on some recently built airplanes. read more

 Since then, suspected grounding problems have been found in two other places on the flight deck, the sources said.